benhoyt/scandir/os.rst

       points to a another kind of file.

-      ``False`` is also returned if the path doesn't exist anymore or is a broken symlink; other errors (such as permission errors) are propagated.
+      ``False`` is also returned if the path doesn't exist anymore or is a broken symbolic link; other errors (such as permission errors) are propagated as :exc:`OSError`.

    .. method:: stat(*, follow_symlinks=True)

       Return a :class:`stat_result` object for this entry.
-This function normally follows symlinks; to stat a symlink add the argument ``follow_symlinks=False``.
+This function normally follows symbolic links; to stat a symbolic link add the argument ``follow_symlinks=False``.

       On Windows, this method does not generally require a system call;
       however, for implementation and performance reasons, the return value's ``st_ino``, ``st_dev`` and ``st_nlink`` attributes will always be set to zero.
+Call :func:`os.stat` if these fields are required.

 .. function:: stat(path, \*, dir_fd=None, follow_symlinks=True)